 Computer Science: GCSE, IB & A level

-Computer Science courses that build technical mastery and innovative thinking.
-Students develop real-world coding skills in a collaborative environment.
+Computer Science courses that build technical mastery and innovative thinking across GCSE, IB and A Level in the Sixth Form.
+Students develop real-world coding skills in a collaborative environment within an independent school setting.

 C